 Over the final two years of high school, the majority of students attend HSC-related classes, while different study habits can be conducted over different time periods or by different teaching organizations.

 There are a great number of potential courses that students will study in a wide variety of subject areas, totalling more than 100 (including languages).
 Many schools, however, provide students with a smaller range from which they have to choose.
 English, with one of the English Advanced, English Regular, English as an Additional Language or Dialect (EAL / D), or English Studies required for the HSC award, is the only compulsory subject field.
 (English Extension 1 is also available for Advanced English students, with Year 12 offering Extension 2).
 As is the case with Studies of Religion in many religious schools or Agriculture in agricultural schools, individual schools may require their students to attend those courses.

 The final mark of a student in each subject is decided by a combination of in-school tests performed during the course portion of the HSC and externally administered final exam(s) usually held in that year’s October or November.
 External exam results are often used to statistically moderate in-school evaluation results between different schools, in addition to comprising half of the final evaluation result of a student in a subject.

-Students who achieve excellent results of over 90 in 10 units of study in the HSC are awarded the Premier’s Award by the New South Wales government.
-The most outstanding of these students may also be awarded the Australian Student Prize by the Commonwealth government.
-The T G Room award of the Mathematical Association of New South Wales is given to the student with the best score in the highest-level HSC mathematics examination.
+The New South Wales government grants the Premier ‘s Award to students who achieve outstanding grades of over 90 in 10 units of research in the HSC.
+The most promising of these students may also be rewarded by the Commonwealth government with the Australian Student Prize.
+The Mathematical Association of New South Wales’ T G Room award is given to the student with the best score in the HSC mathematics exam at the highest level.